narumolp/NMPAnchorOverlayView/README.md

 ## Initialized in Storyboard
 1. Add a UIView object in parent viewController's view
-2. Set custom class to NMPAnchorOverlayView, this can be done in Custom Class section in identity inspector panel.
+2. Set custom class to NMPAnchorOverlayView, this can be done in the Custom Class section in identity inspector panel.
-3. Add the following constraints to your custom view: Height, trailing, leading, and either top or bottom constraint depending whether your custom view should be anchored to top or bottom.
+3. Add the following constraints to your custom view: Height, trailing, leading, and either top or bottom constraint depending on whether your custom view should be anchored to top or bottom.
 4. Connect all four constraints @IBOutlets to your parent ViewController in code.
 (Refer to Example project).